slipstream/SlipStreamDocumentation/docs/advanced_tutorial/images.rst

           $ service nginx start

       You should then be able to navigate to "http://ip_address/" and see an nginx welcome page.
+You may have to add ``sudo`` before these commands, if you had to log in with the "ubuntu" account rather than "root".